DistributedCollective/mynt/README.md

 -    "fork:rsk-mainnet": "hardhat node --fork https://mainnet4.sovryn.app/rpc"
 -    "fork:rsk-testnet": "hardhat node --fork https://testnet.sovryn.app/rpc"

-## 3. Governance migration

-##### Here are the steps needed to properly deploy and integrate a governance system:
--   Run contracts migrations: `yarn migrate-governance` (this script will queue the transferAdmin call)
--   To set the proper admin you need to execute the "transferAdmin" task after sufficient time delay. `yarn hardhat transferAdmin`
--   Integrate governance system by changing owner of selected contracts by executing `yarn hardhat run scripts/governanceIntegration.ts`

 ## 4. How do fees work

 Fees are currently disabled.
 But if they are ever enabled, here is how they will work: